nvoynov/marko/lib/assets/demo/src/fr/markup.md

 ## Checking Tree

-The system shall provide the function to check assembled tree for errors related to assembling tree based on [[fr.node.tree]].
+The system shall provide the function to check assembled tree for errors related to assembling tree based on [[fr.treenode.tree]].
 The system must check the following errors:

 - `duplicate id`, finds two or more nodes that share the same id;
 - `unknown parent`, finds nodes that have `parent` metadata, but parent not found in the tree;